Life on the road is a total blast.

 Whereas you won’t remember that Panera panini.

-Pro Tip: A money and macro saving strategy that works me on the road and in life is choosing between getting a drink out or getting a meal out.
+Pro Tip: An affordable eating and macro saving strategy that works for me on the road and in life is choosing between getting a drink out or getting a meal out.

 Splurging for a margarita and tacos is a recipe for a $50 tab (you’ll want the guac… let’s be honest.)